LEGION M'S SLATE OF PROJECTS

 This movie represents so much of what Legion M is all about.
 It's an amazing, up-and-coming director creating the sort of movie that's almost impossible for Hollywood to create these days.
 It represents a fresh, creative idea, amazing characters, and brilliant acting.
 And KAIJU!!!

-This is the first step in our very exciting relationship with Neon.
 These are the types of movies we want to see more of, and be a part of.
-We're excited to be taking a first step with the team at Neon, and are ready to show the world how Legion M can help make this movie a Colossal success!
+We're excited to take our first step with the team at Neon, and are ready to show the world how Legion M can help make this movie a Colossal success!

 ICONS: FACE TO FACE